 Fibroid

 Fibroid are benign mass or growth that affects the uterus.
-It can cause infertility in women and very heavy bleeding.
+They are non-cancerous, but can cause very heavy bleeding and sometimes fertility problems, depending on their size and where they are located in the uterus.
 Uterine fibroid can be found on the surface of the uterus or within the uterine muscle.

 The risk to having fibroid are

-• You’ve never been pregnant before.
-If you’ve had 2 previous pregnancies, then it is less likely you may have a fibroid.
+You’ve never been pregnant before.
+If you’ve had several full-term pregnancies, then it is less likely you may have a fibroid.

 What causes fibroid in women?
 Its still unclear what really causes women to have fibroid.
 However, estrogen reduction after menopause seems to reduce the size of uterine fibroid.
-It is therefore believed that estrogen in younger women play a role in the growth of the tumor.
+It is therefore believed that estrogen and other hormones in younger women play a role in the growth of the tumor.

 So what are fibroid symptoms?